The molecular portrait

 The translation

-Four visual vocabularies
+Eight visual vocabularies

-Helix spirals and concentric rings
+Helix within concentric rings

 Branching dendrites